Short Term Business Loans: The Essential Guide

 Expensive Interest Rates: Short-term loans typically carry higher rates than traditional financing.
 For the most part, that extra cost is worth it because you’re solving an urgent funding need.
 However, there’s a difference between a high interest rate and one your business can’t afford.
 If the cost of financing becomes more than your cash flow can handle, you shouldn’t take on the debt.

 Getting trapped in a cycle of debt: Taking on a short-term business loan as bridge financing or temporary debt is not a big deal.
 However, some of these loans can provide temporary relief only to become a cash flow burden that causes the same issues that prompted taking out the loan in the first place.
-Sometimes this can lead to perpetually taking out loans to cover debt and never being able to catch up.
+Sometimes this can lead to a cycle of taking out loans to cover debt, never being able to catch up.

 What are my alternatives to Short-Term Business Loans?

 Small business owners can also apply for medium-term and long-term loans.
-These typically have lower interest rates and low monthly payments.
+These typically have lower interest rates and lower monthly payments.

 However, keep in mind that the longer you carry a debt, the more total interest you’ll pay.
 Your business also reports that debt on its balance sheet as a liability.